Soft Tournament Equilibrium: Background and Related Work

 Several other tournament solutions have been proposed, such as the Banks set \citep{Banks1985}, the Copeland set, and the Minimal Covering Set.
 These solutions offer different trade-offs between refinement and computational complexity.
 Our work focuses on the Top Cycle and the Uncovered Set because they are arguably the most fundamental and well-studied solutions, and they lend themselves well to differentiable approximation.

 Despite their theoretical appeal, classical tournament solutions have seen limited application in machine learning and agent evaluation.
 This is primarily because they are defined on deterministic graphs, whereas real-world comparison data is noisy and probabilistic.
-STE is the first framework to bridge this gap by developing differentiable analogues of these solutions.
+STE is designed to bridge this gap by developing differentiable analogues of these solutions.
 Table \ref{tab:tournament_solutions} provides a comparison of the key properties of these classical solutions.